Sequin Blazer by D.E.P.T. at Shoptiques

 Half moons, crackle, glitter, galaxy: while this may sound like I'm talking rocket science, I'm actually talking manis!
 That's right!
 Artful nails inspired by the night sky and other painterly pursuits are all the rage.
 Manis have seemed to take an artful turn not only in Paris, Milan and NYC's fashion weeks but all across the blogosphore and on the stylish streets.
 There are so many designs you can do yourself at home!
 I've rounded up my favorite nail art on Pinterest and tutorials for your here.

-You know that feeling when you discover something really special and you want to keep it all for yourself but then it starts popping up everywhere.
+You know that feeling when you discover something really special and you want to keep it all for yourself but then it starts popping up everywhere?
 Well that’s what happened with me when I discovered Norma Kamali.
-In my latest shopper’s fantasy, I wistfully daydreamed I might splurge on one of Norma Kamali's swimsuits, don it poolside at some chic soiree, where everyone would just have to ask: "Where did you get that ultra-luxe swimsuit?"
-Well, it seems I may be a little fashionably late to “the party” as everyone from LadyM for Madonna to J.Lo, including M.I.A. and Nicki Minaj is donning Ms. Kamali's stunning designs.
+In my latest shopper’s fantasy, I wistfully daydreamed I might splurge on one of Norma Kamali's swimsuits, don it poolside at some chic soiree, where everyone would just have to ask: "Where did you get such a sexy, luxe-y swimsuit?"
+Well, it seems I may be a little fashionably late to “the party.”
+Seems Ms. Kamali has been designing since the 1960's and even designed the iconic red swimsuit Farrah Fawcett donned in that Charlie's Angel poster of 1970's fame.
+And lately everyone from LadyM, for Madonna, to J.Lo, including M.I.A. and Nicki Minaj, is profiling in Ms. Kamali's stunning designs.
 You can see the latest Who’s Who wearing Ms. Kamali's fashions on Norma’s blog here.

 Read more and see how Niki, Madonna and J.Lo all wear their Kamali after the jump...